 * Charge changed by CAT direction

-The present charge controls on local loop unbundling (LLU) and wholesale line rental (WLR) services apply until 31 March 2014.
+The above charge controls on local loop unbundling (LLU) and wholesale line rental (WLR) services apply until 31 March 2014.
 Ofcom currently expects new charge controls to take effect by July 2014.
 In order to provide clarity on BT’s pricing arrangements between the expiry of the present charge controls and the introduction of the new controls, Ofcom has published correspondence with BT regarding its interim prices for LLU and WLR core rental services.

 Mobile Termination Rates

 When fixed and mobile operators offer their customers the ability to call UK mobile numbers, they pay mobile operators a wholesale charge to complete those calls.
 The rates that operators pay are known as “mobile call termination” (MCT) charges.

 |1 April 2010 to 31 March 2011 (TAC)||1 April 2011 to 30 October 2011||31 October 2011 to 31 March 2012||1 April 2012 to 10 May 2012||11 May 2012 to 31 March 2013||1 April 2013 to 31 March 2014||1 April 2014 to 31 March 2015|

 |Real Cap (08/09 Prices)||4.180 ppm||2.664 ppm||2.693 ppm||1.735 ppm||1.258 ppm||0.690 ppm||0.670 ppm|